integrated-ethics/web/content/labs/eula-transparency.markdown

 -   Possible answers:

-    -   **Utilitarianism** is probably the easiest choice since it might be hard to find analogy.
+    -   **Utilitarianism** is probably the easiest choice since it might be hard to find an analogy.
 A clear and concise user agreement would be good for the masses.
 However, it might not protect the company sufficiently.
 Lawsuits are rampant.
 It might be helpful to include a longer agreement in plain English along with an “executive summary.”
 Examples of “executive summaries” can be found at <https://tosdr.org/>.
 This is an organization dedicated to clarifying what the user agreement really means.
 See sample page below.

     -   **An analogy** might be an agreement signed by a patient prior to surgery.
 Most agreements require the patient to understand the risks and agree to arbitration.
 In this situation, the patient (or representative) is asked many times, if they understand and if they agree.
 The medical personnel try to state the main risks in a few clear sentences.
 (This is similar to the above suggestion about an executive summary).
 Often the patient must agree to arbitration for any issues that do arise.

 **Ask students:**
 Regardless of what you choose, the company still needs to be protected.
 User Agreements were put into place in part to protect the company.
 Can you make a recommendation as to what they should use instead of using the current agreement?
 Is there a way to make the agreement more user-friendly?

-**For the instructor:**
+## For the instructor

 A search for articles provides other suggestions for dealing with a necessary but more user-friendly user agreement.
 One such article is found at this link: